tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 During search, the system uses the compressed vectors in RAM to navigate "roughly" to the right neighborhood.
 Then, it issues **batched random reads** to the SSD to fetch full data for the most promising candidates.

-**Result**: You can store billion-scale datasets with roughly 10% of the RAM required by HNSW, with only a small latency penalty (milliseconds vs. microseconds).
+**Result**: You can store billion-scale datasets with an order-of-magnitude less RAM than fully in-memory graph indexes, depending on caching and compression, with only a small latency penalty (milliseconds vs. microseconds).

 ---

-## 5. Partitioning: IVF (Inverted File Index)
+## Partitioning: IVF (Inverted File Index)

 Index partitioning algorithms like **IVF** rely on clustering to divide the dataset into manageable chunks.
 This approach was popularized by the **Faiss <a id="cite-4"></a>[[4]](#ref-4)** library.